HKUNLP/ChunkLlama/README.md

 Due to the high cost of continual pretraining on longer sequences, previously released long-context models are typically limited to scales of 7B/13B.
 We demonstrate that by applying DCA to [Llama2 70B](https://huggingface.co/meta-llama/Llama-2-70b-chat-hf), the model exhibits surprising extrapolation capabilities (100k context length) and a very strong understanding of practical long-context tasks.

 ### Updates
-* 03/07/24 🚨Please **update the code** for function `merge_attn_outputs()`.
+*🚨🚨🚨 07/03/24 Please **update the code** for function `merge_attn_outputs()`.
 We find a bug 🐞 when merging attention weights from different chunks.
 Sorry for the inconvenience.
-* 03/08/24 Two key feautures of vLLM including Flash decoding (speed up the decoing) and Paged attention (better kv-cache management) are comming soon.
+* 08/03/24 Two key feautures of vLLM including Flash decoding (speed up the decoing) and Paged attention (better kv-cache management) are comming soon.
-*

 ### 🚀Quick Start
 As a training-free method, only one line needs to be added to your original inference code for the Llama2 model:
 ```bash